mrsarm/pose/README.md

 Include the directory Pose is in, in your [PATH Variable](https://www.baeldung.com/linux/path-variable) if you wish to be able to execute it anywhere, or move Pose to a directory already included in your `$PATH` variable, like `$HOME/.local/bin`.

+### Build and run tests

+There is a `Makefile` that can be used to execute most of the development tasks, like `make release` that executes `cargo build --release`, so check out the file even if you don't use `make` to see useful commands.

+Rust tests with `make test`, but there are also shell tests written in Shell script using the test framework [Bats](https://bats-core.readthedocs.io).
+To execute the bash tests: `make test-cmd`, or `make test-all` to run all the tests at once.

+If you get an error like `make: ./tests/bats/bin/bats: Command not found`, it’s because you cloned the project without the `--recurse-submodules` git argument.
+Execute first `git submodule update --init` to clone the submodules within the `pose` folder.

 ## About